extism/js-sdk/README.md

 );
 ```

-> *Note*: Plug-ins can be loaded in a variety of ways, see the reference docs for [createPlugin](https://extism.github.io/js-sdk/functions/createPlugin.html)
+> *Note*: Plug-ins can be loaded in a variety of ways.
+See the reference docs for [createPlugin](https://extism.github.io/js-sdk/functions/createPlugin.html)
 > and read about the [manifest](https://extism.org/docs/concepts/manifest/).

 ## Calling A Plug-in's Exports